Relative Fontaine-Messing theory over power series rings: Introduction

-We begin by briefly recalling one of the main results of classical Fontaine-Messing theory (\cite{FontaineMessing}).
-In order to simplify notation, we shall use $\varphi$ to denote various Frobenii (on $W(k)$-algebras) extending the arithmetic Frobenius on $W(k)$, i.e., $\varphi (x) = x^p \mod p$ for $x \in W(k)$.
+We begin by briefly recalling one of the main results of classical Fontaine--Messing theory (\cite{FontaineMessing}).
+To simplify notation, we shall use $\varphi$ to denote various Frobenii (on $W(k)$-algebras) extending the arithmetic Frobenius on $W(k)$, i.e., $\varphi (x) = x^p \mod p$ for $x \in W(k)$.
 Let $K \coloneqq W(k)[\frac 1 p]$, $\Kbar$ be a fixed algebraic closure of $K$ and $G_K \coloneqq \Gal (\Kbar/ K)$.
-One of the key objects in classical Fontaine-Messing theory (and Fontaine-Laffaille theory in \cite{Fonatine-Laffaille}) is a \emph{Fontaine-Laffaille module}:
+A key object in classical Fontaine--Messing theory (and Fontaine--Laffaille theory in \cite{Fonatine-Laffaille}) is a \emph{Fontaine--Laffaille module}